MichelDucartier/ada-jekyll/index.md

   </div>
 </div>

+"Agent" words are action that the persona performs.
+"Patient" words are verbs that this persona experiences.
+Finally, "modifiee" words are attributes.
 Personas share many words with each other!
 They share similar topics but what matters is the combination of them!
 For instance, look at Persona 14 and 34, both have modifiee "dead".
 However, Persona 14 "grows", "develops", "invites" and is "reunited", "separated" while Persona 34 "strangles", "impales", "forces" and also gets "impaled", "strangled" in return!
 For both of those personas, "dead" evoke something different: a tragic love story for Persona 14 and a horror plot for Persona 34...

 ### Don't worry, we didn't forget about your favourite action movie star